getsafepay/safepay-checkout-components/README.md

             variant: "primary", // primary dark
           },
           orderId: "12344", // Your custom order ID
+          source: "website" // The source of the payment
           // Details to set up the transaction
           // when a payment button is clicked
           payment: {